montacerdk/montacerdk/README.md

-# Montacer - AKA Monta
+### 🙋🏻‍♂️ Montacer Dkhilali

-I'm a Full Stack Web Developer,

-- 💻 I love JavaScript and its Ecosystem.
+- 💻 I'm a Full Stack Web Developer, I love JavaScript and its Ecosystem.
+- 🖌 I'm a professionnel drawer and painter, checkout my [Portfolio on Instagram](https://instagram.com/montacerart)
-- ⚡ I love to draw and watch historical and scientific documentaries.
+- 💜 I love to draw and watch historical and scientific documentaries.
-- 🔭 I'm developing my personal website and portfolio.
-Will release a version ASAP!

 ---